BeansAreOk/CMP2804-2324/README.md

-This was created for University of Lincoln, Team Software Engineering Assignment.
+This is the development branch created for University of Lincoln, Team Software Engineering Assignment.

 Libraries required to build project: